 - A SEP IRA allows a contribution of up to 20% of net self employment income or 25% of W-2 wages, but an Individual 401k frequently permits a larger contribution at the same income level and may allow a greater contribution.

-- Another feature of an Individual 401k versus a SEP IRA is an Individual 401k permits a loan up to 1/2 the value of the account up to a maximum of $50,000
+- Another feature of an Individual 401k versus a SEP IRA is an Individual 401k permits a loan up to 50% of the value of the account up to a maximum of $50,000.

 SEP IRA versus Individual 401k: Which self employed retirement plan is better for you?

-Compare the features of these retirement plans and determine which plan is more appropriate for you: SEP IRA vs Individual 401k.
+Compare the features of the SEP IRA vs Individual 401k and determine which retirement plan is more appropriate for you.